Skip to main content

 Maja

 Whilst being part of AN11, Maja was introduced to the YCP.
 She’s excited to be a part of the YCP since she aspires to be involved in an organisation that allows young people’s voices to be heard.
-Being a contributing member of the JPF allows her to give back to the Foundation that has done so much for her.

 “And above all, do not be ashamed of yourself, for that is the root of it all” – Fyodor Dostoevsky